github/opensource.guide/overviews/pages/index.md

 ![](settings-tab.png)

-Scrolling down near the bottom of the options, we see a button labeled "Automatic Page Generator".
-Clicking this will start off the process for our content being automatically created for us.
+If we scroll down on the settings page, we should see a button labeled "Automatic Page Generator" near the bottom.
+By clicking this button, we will begin the process of generating our content automatically.

 ![](automatic-page-generator.png)

-When we click this, we're directed to the first step of generating the page: The Content.
-We can go ahead and keep this default content and make changes to it later.
-Let's go ahead and click `Continue to Layouts` at the bottom of the page.
+Once we've clicked the button, we're directed to the first step of the generation: The Content.
+We can keep this default content for now and make changes to it later.
+Let's go ahead and click **Continue to Layouts** at the bottom of the page to continue.

 ![](continue-to-layout.png)